Netflix or Hulu: Which Fyre Festival documentary you should watch

 The key difference between the two is how they contextualize McFarland and the doomed Fyre Festival.

-Hulu's version (Fyre Fraud directed by Jenner Furst and Julia Willoughby Nason) focuses heavily on framing McFarland, who was 25 at the time, as an entrepreneurial prodigy, the ultimate millennial gone bad.
+Hulu's version, directed by Jenner Furst and Julia Willoughby Nason, focuses heavily on framing McFarland, who was 25 at the time, as an entrepreneurial prodigy, the ultimate millennial gone bad.

 It also leans on stereotypes about a generation comprised of at least 53 million people in the US, as a bunch of folks who came of age in such tumult (wars, the Great Recession) that they've retreated into a reality of their own making -- the perfect, filtered realm of the influencers.